jkphl/generator-clearphp/doc/CLEAR-ARCHITECTURE.md

 * **Infrastructural** details (persistence, database, frameworks, 3rd party library bindings)
 * Unit, functional and integration **tests**

-> The client layer implements the persistence infrastructure (e.g. a database), provides a web interface for browser based online banking as well as a [FinTS] port to be used by external applications.
-Also, it holds and runs a suite of tests as a means of overall quality assurance.
+> The client layer implements the persistence infrastructure (e.g. a database), provides a web interface for online banking and a [FinTS] interface to be used by external applications.

 #### Ports